 No matter what amenity the manager mentions, the husband complains that he and his wife didn’t even use it in their time at the hotel.
 The manager is unmoved, and eventually the husband gives up and agrees to pay.

-As he didn’t have the check book, he asks his wife to write the check.
-She does as she’s told and gives it to the manager.
+As he didn’t have the checkbook, he asked his wife to write the check.
+She gives it to the manager.
 The manager is surprised when he looks at the check.
 “But ma’am, this is made out for only $50.”

 “That’s correct.
 I charged you $300 for sleeping with me,” she replies.

 “But I didn’t!” exclaims the manager.